turn down fileAction severity

 Or is there a reason it is done this way?
 Thanks

-#2 Updated by Raymond Culbertson about 2 years ago
+#2 Updated by Raymond Culbertson over 2 years ago

 Thanks.
 If I understand, it seems to align with what I noticed, that

 it would be helpful to have "info" "important info" "really important info".

 There are information messages we want to promote over other informational

 messages.
 For example, we want to log the path to the config files and

 make it hard for the user to turn that message off, harder than

 average "info" messages.
 We also wanted the art heartbeat to stay on

 even if we turn off other info messages.
 Without this feature we